-Poor financial health = poor health
+Poor financial health can lead to poor health

 Financial stress manifests itself in numerous physical conditions.
 In addition to mood disorders, financial stress External Site contributes to migraine, cardiovascular disease, absences from work, insomnia, and more.
 If your employees are like the majority of the population, it’s likely that in addition to financial stressors, they are also experiencing everyday pressures and worry.
 This combination, while not uncommon, is a huge health concern.
 We know that some stress is good External Site; it can be motivating and invigorating.
 But, being in a perpetual state of unease and anxiety — like when a person is living paycheck to paycheck — increases the body’s cortisol levels External Site and puts an individual at risk for:

 - Digestive problems Opens in a new window

 - Headaches Opens in a new window

 - Heart disease Opens in a new window

 - Weight gain Opens in a new window